tigera-solutions/aks-workshop-prep/README.md

 1. Define the environment variables to be used by the resources definition.

-   > **NOTE**: In the following sections we'll be generating and setting some environment variables.
-If you're terminal session restarts you may need to reset these variables.
-You can use that via the following command:
+   > **NOTE**: In the following section, we'll create some environment variables.
+If your terminal session restarts, you may need to reset these variables.
+You can do that using the following command:
    >
    > ```console
    > source ~/workshopvars.env